The Ultimate M7 MBA Essay Guide

 Your beginning doesn’t need to look like “once upon a time,” and it doesn’t need to mean the beginning of your literal academic or professional life.
 Remember, this is just the beginning of your essay.
 You decide where it begins!

-If the essay is a meal, this part is the setting of the plate and silverware, with a small appetizer and maybe a few dressings.
+If the MBA essay is a meal, this part is the setting of the plate and silverware, with a small appetizer and maybe a few dressings.
 Set the scene and get the reader ready for what’s coming next.

 What kind of energy level do you want to begin with?
 Do you want to start on an emotional note?
 With something funny?
 How you choose to begin sets the tone for the direction of the rest of your outline and essay.
 Start with something compelling, but save a little space to develop the story.